misurellig/fantastic-negrito-ekslab/README.md

 ## Update deployment manually using deploy-user

-By using the deploy-user, equipped with the proper permissions described in webserver-deploy-role.yaml, we'll use helm to upgrade the chart deployment to have two pods always running in two groups of nodes respectively tagged with zona-1 and zona-2.

 We'll use the [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) feature to have at least 2 pods running a node labeled with `zone=zona-1` and 2 other nodes running a node labeled with `zone=zona-2`.

 Let's add the required labels to each of the two involved nodes.